Shailendra114/The-Wafferes-Fault-Detection-Project/README.md

 ![image](https://user-images.githubusercontent.com/88799249/160171668-236f761a-ad6e-48ed-8187-dd3dbf3c7f8d.png)
 # Challenges Faced:-
-The challengesd thatwe fced in whole the project are as follows--
+The challenges that we faced in whole the project are as follows--

 ![image](https://user-images.githubusercontent.com/88799249/160250198-97bab958-0eae-43ba-bff2-be4a9fbc0484.png)